GerardWassink/SCEPSIS/doc/Example.md

 ##### microcode for the execute phase

-- Clock Cycle 5 - INPO + MEMI + CE - *put value from the input register on the DAB and have MEM read it in into the proper location; then bump the PCT again*
+- Clock Cycle 5 - INPO + MEMI - *put value from the input register on the DAB and have MEM read it in into the proper location*

 ### langdef file